greenwyrt/plover2CAT/user_manual.md

 ## Autocomplete enhancement

 Right now, autocomplete suggestions come from a pre-set list.
 The engine should update in near-realtime and take suggestions from the present text, or other transcript json/rtf.
+However, there could be performance considerations if this is a large transcript.
+Engine input processing may need to be offloaded to a separate thread on regular intervals or initialized by the user (ie, when user knows that there is time to update) or both.